Armour/K-SkyBand-Query-in-PostgreSQL/README.md

 Note that skyband function needs two parameters:

-1. the selection clause, can not be NULL (text)
+1. The selection clause, can not be NULL (text)
-2. k (integer)
+2. Integer k

 (ps: you should also provide the output format using `as` clause, otherwise it won't work).

-There is another function call `skyand_ext` which is more powerfull and can use to solve group by skyband query.
+There is another function call `skyand_ext` which is more powerfull and can solve group by skyband query.

 ~~~sql
 -- skyline query (k = 1)